Affordable Homeownership

 | Total Homes: | 50 |

-With an additional $6M allocation in 2023, NHS of Baltimore will rehab 28 single family rowhomes in West Baltimore, where a high vacancy rate has contributed to community distress.
-NHS prioritizes working with small, women, and minority-owned developers to amplify the impact of the community investment.
-At least 55 percent of the homes rehabbed with this allocation will be sold to low-income buyers earning 80% AMI or below.
+With a $6 million NMTC allocation in 2022 and another $6 million NMTC allocation in 2023, Neighborhood Housing Services (NHS) of Baltimore acquired and rehabilitated 50 single-family rowhomes in West Baltimore.
+All of the properties are located in a neighborhood where high vacancy rates contributed to community distress.
+Each home received $100,000–$250,000 in quality renovations to meet homebuyer needs.
+NHS of Baltimore prioritizes working with small and local contractors to amplify the impact of community investment.
+Over 55% of the homes rehabbed with these allocations were sold to low-income buyers earning 80% AMI or below.

 Better Housing Coalition